suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The Distribution System can Set the Parameter URI in the Fetch/Install block of dependent Manifest if it wants to overwrite the URI of encrypted Payload.

-Because the Author and the Distribution System have different roles and MAY be separate entities, it is highly RECOMMENDED to leverage permissions (see Section 9 of {{I-D.ietf-suit-manifest}}).
+Because the Author and the Distribution System have different roles and may be separate entities, it is highly recommended to leverage permissions (see Section 9 of {{I-D.ietf-suit-manifest}}).
-For example, The Device can protect itself from attacker who breaches the Distribution System by allowing only the Author's Manifest to modify the Component of (to be) decrypted Payload.
+For example, the Device can protect itself from attacker who breaches the Distribution System by allowing only the Author's Manifest to modify the Component of (to be) decrypted Payload.

 ## Operating on Multiple Components